 [This is the form given in the dictionary.]

 log-in (noun) [Neither log-in nor login is given in the dictionary, so use a hyphen.]

-Sometimes, we want to mention a series of items, all hyphenated on the same base word.
-In such cases, we can reduce repetition by applying distributed hyphenated descriptive words to the base word.
+Sometimes, you want to mention a series of items, all hyphenated on the same base word.
+In such cases, you can reduce repetition by applying distributed hyphenated descriptive words to the base word.
 For example:

 The device used a combination of first-generation and second-generation chips.